-Our Audit Committee is primarily responsible for overseeing the company's risk management processes on behalf of the full Board by monitoring company processes for management's identification and control of key strategic, operational, financial, regulatory, compliance, and security risks.
-The Audit Committee receives reports from management at least quarterly regarding the company's assessment of risks.
-The Compensation Committee oversees risks in compensation plans, the Governance Committee oversees risks in corporate governance and social responsibilities, and the Operations Committee addresses risks regarding environmental, health, security (cyber and physical), and safety matters.
-In addition, the Audit Committee reports regularly to the full Board, which also considers the company's risk profile.
+Our Audit Committee is primarily responsible for overseeing the company's risk management processes on behalf of the full Board by monitoring company processes for management's identification, control, response, and disclosure of key strategic, operational, financial, regulatory, compliance, employee, and security risks.
+The Audit Committee receives reports from management at least quarterly regarding the company's assessment of risks and reports regularly to the full Board, which also considers the company's risk profile.
 The Audit Committee and the full Board focus on the most significant risks facing the company and review the corporate risk appetite in evaluating strategic alternatives and business development opportunities.
+The Compensation Committee oversees risks in human capital and compensation plans, the Governance Committee oversees risks in corporate governance and social responsibilities, and the Operations Committee addresses risks regarding environmental, health, security (cyber and physical), operational and safety matters.

 The Board oversees the company's risk management, and our CEO and executive Enterprise Risk Management Committee act to ensure that our enterprise risk management and business continuity programs (ERM) achieve their objectives.
+In addition, the Audit Committee ensures that the company's key risks are reviewed in the various responsible committees on at least an annual basis.
 While management is responsible for the day-to-day risk management processes, we have structured our ERM reporting relationship through our Chief Audit and Compliance Officer who has a direct reporting relationship to the Audit Committee.
 We believe this division of responsibilities is the most effective approach for addressing the risks facing our company and that our Board leadership structure supports this approach.